 Here’s how it works:

-- Visit the Kindle First page each month and choose one of the Editors’ Picks.
+- Visit the Amazon First Reads page each month and choose one of the monthly picks.

 - Check out and your total should be $0.

 - You can read these eBooks on any Kindle device or with the FREE Kindle app.